-This new private residence is located in a historic district on the eastern banks of the Connecticut River.
-Listed on the National Register of Historic Places, the enclave was once a prominent shipbuilding community, with a sawmill and a ferry service.
+This new private residence is located in the Connecticut River tidelands.
+The historic area was once a prominent shipbuilding community, with a sawmill and a ferry service.

-The original house on the site dated from 1732, serving over the centuries as a private residence and a tavern, with additions eccentrically blending Colonial gable and gambrel roofs.
+The original house on the site dated from the 1730’s, serving over the centuries as a tavern and private residence, with additions eccentrically blending Colonial gable and gambrel roofs.
 Set low on the riverbank, the tavern thrived as the ferry terminal.
 Among its early occupants was James Brainerd Taylor, a Second Great Awakening evangelist educated at the Yale Divinity School.
 Sadly, the 4,800 square foot treasure was destroyed by fire in February 2018.

-Recent changes in waterfront codes required that the lowest point of any replacement structure be set five feet higher than the original.
-This made a reproduction of the original horizontal house look awkward because its mass became so perpendicular.
-Therefore, the new building is rendered in a more vertical Italianate style echoing other houses in the surrounding historic district and throughout the lower Connecticut River valley.
+The house is rendered in a vertical Italianate style echoing other houses in the surrounding historic district and throughout the lower Connecticut River valley.
 Its apparently traditional materials are modern and more durable than the original.
 These include siding, trim, and windows as well as details like light fixtures and door hardware.